Migration and modernization: Common questions

 For example, if a VM takes four hours for a delta cycle, the next cycle is scheduled in two hours, and not in the next hour.
 The process is different immediately after initial replication, when the first delta cycle is scheduled immediately.

 I deployed two (or more) appliances to discover VMs in my vCenter Server.
-However, when I try to migrate the VMs, I only see VMs corresponding to one of the appliances.
+But when I try to migrate the VMs, I only see VMs that correspond to one of the appliances.

-If there are multiple appliances set up, it's required there's no overlap among the VMs on the vCenter accounts provided.
+If you set up multiple appliances, there can be no overlap among the VMs on the provided vCenter accounts.
 A discovery with such an overlap is an unsupported scenario.

 How does agentless replication affect VMware servers?

 Agentless replication results in some performance impact on VMware vCenter Server and VMware ESXi hosts.
 Because agentless replication uses snapshots, it consumes IOPS on storage, so some IOPS storage bandwidth is required.
-We don't recommend using agentless replication if you've constraints on storage or IOPs in your environment.
+We don't recommend using agentless replication if you have constraints on storage or IOPS in your environment.

 Can I use Azure Migrate to migrate my web apps to Azure App Service?

-You can perform at-scale agentless migration of ASP.NET web apps running on IIS web servers hosted on a Windows OS in a VMware environment.
+You can perform at-scale agentless migration of ASP.NET web apps running on IIS web servers that are hosted on a Windows OS in a VMware environment.
 Learn more.

 How can I migrate my AWS EC2 instances to Azure?